 In India, today health insurance is beginning to gain a lot of importance.
 In urban India with the lifestyle choices made by individuals, life is becoming highly unpredictable.
 That’s why health insurance becomes an important aspect of our lives today, health insurance or mediclaim is opted for by most individuals with various insurance companies to pay for hospitalization or medical expenses.
-The amount of premium that needs to be paid towards this type of insurance is decided upon by calculations made by the insurance companies.
+The amount of premium that needs to be paid towards this type of insurance is decided upon by calculations made by the health insurance companies.

 The factors that affect your premium towards health insurance are: